Royal Netherlands Navy: World War II

-Netherlands New Guinea
+Decolonization

-After the war, the relations between the Netherlands and its colonies changed dramatically.
-The establishment of the Republic of Indonesia, two days after the Japanese surrender, thwarted the Dutch plans for restoring colonial authority.
-After four years of conflict the Netherlands acknowledged the independence of Indonesia.
+After the war, relations between the Netherlands and its colonial empire changed dramatically.
+The establishment of the Republic of Indonesia, two days after the Japanese surrender, thwarted Dutch plans for restoring colonial authority.
+The navy made a modest contribution to the Dutch police actions and after four years of conflict, the Netherlands ceded sovereignty to Indonesia in 1949.

-Part of the Dutch Navy was next stationed in Netherlands New Guinea until that, too, was turned over to the Indonesian government in 1962.
-This followed a campaign of infiltrations by the Indonesian National Armed Forces, supported by modern equipment from the Soviet Union, that was nevertheless successfully repulsed by the Dutch navy.
-These infiltrations took place after the order of President Sukarno to integrate the territory as an Indonesian province.
+Elements of the Dutch navy remained stationed in Indonesia for the Dutch Military Mission until 1954 and in Dutch New Guinea until the New York Agreement came into effect in 1962.
+The latter had been preceded by a combined Soviet–Indonesian military operation, which the Dutch navy successfully repulsed in the Battle of Arafura Sea.

+The Dutch departure from Southeast Asia had immediate consequences for the purpose of the navy, as its focus shifted to anti-submarine warfare and securing shipping lanes in a joint European and North Atlantic context.

 European Union cooperation

 The Navy has participated in joint European Union naval operations and exercises.
 Ten separate Dutch vessels have contributed to the EU Naval Force Operation Atalanta, combating Somali piracy forces in the Gulf of Aden, Arabian Sea, and Indian Ocean since 2009.
 The last vessel was sent in 2018; since then the Navy has only contributed staff and advisors to the mission.